 Our trips run with no problems 99% of the time.

 We recommend using our Armada specialty powder skis and/or Never Summer snowboards.
 We make this equipment available to you, it’s included in your trip cost.
 These are the right tools for the job and we are excited to have you try our boards out whilst you are visiting.
 If you have your own boards there is not a discount off the daily rate.

-Your “skinny” skis undoubtedly perform very well in the conditions typically found at ski resorts, however, in deeper, day long, powder conditions, our wider skis and fatter and longer snowboards will typically outperform your ski area skis and boards during a full day in the backcountry.
+Your “skinny” skis undoubtedly perform very well in the conditions typically found at ski resorts, however, in deeper, day long powder conditions, our wider skis and fatter snowboards will typically outperform your ski area skis and boards during your day with us in the backcountry.